Would you like to work for a leading mental health charity?

 If yes, join us here at Rethink Mental Illness.

-We have a very exciting opportunity for a Supervising Advocate to join and supervise our friendly Essex Advocacy team.
-Your role will be a permanent term position working full time, 35 hours per week based in the service.
+We are currently have an exciting opportunity at our SAHMS service in Yeovil where you can join our inspiring team as a Mental Health Support Worker.
+Your role will be a permanent position working full time, 35 hours per week based in the service.

 Who are we?

 We’re Rethink Mental Illness, a leading charity provider of mental health services in England.
 We support thousands of people through our groups, services, policy, campaigns and advice and information.
 Our work supports us in delivering on our mission: “A better life for everyone severely affected by mental illness.”